 A general meeting of the European Local Democracy Week was held in Paris (France) on 28 January 2013. ''This meeting aims at choosing a general theme for the new edition of the ELDW and will be an opportunity for exchanging views and best practices between representatives of municipalities who participated or intend to do so.
 Representatives from “12 Star Cities” – those who give special prominence to their participation in the ELDW – will explain how they succeeded in mounting a veritable campaign for their citizens,'' explained Dubravka SUICA, Croatia, EPP/CD, new political coordinator of the Week. ''This year, we plan to focus involvement of young people in public life,'' she added.

 What happened in 2012?

 Around 310 activities in 30 countries are celebrating the European Week of Local Democracy 2012.

-“12 Star City” include this year: Metz and Strasbourg (France), Brussels (Belgium), Chania and Festos (Greece) Reggio Calabria Province and Mola di Bari (Italy), Utrecht (Netherlands), Katowice (Poland), Amadora (Portugal), Candelaria and Malaga (Spain), Sundbyberg, Örebro and Huddinge (Sweden) and Büyükcekmece and Lüleburgaz (Turkey).
+“12 Star City” include this year: Metz and Strasbourg (France), Brussels (Belgium), Chania and Festos (Greece) Reggio Calabria Province and Mola di Bari (Italy), Utrecht (Netherlands), Katowice (Poland), Amadora (Portugal), Candelaria and Malaga (Spain), Stockton on Tees (UK), Sundbyberg, Örebro and Huddinge (Sweden) and Büyükcekmece and Lüleburgaz (Turkey).